stratapp-ai/stratapp-ai.github.io/about.md

   challenges, live meeting notes and social collaboration in one seamless user experience
 seo_description: "#stratapp is the world's first SaaS to deliver strategy, KPIs/OKRs, planning, initiatives, projects, tasks, risks, ideas, challenges, live meeting notes and social collaboration in one seamless user experience.
-10-apps-in-1, for about half the price of one.
 You'll love #stratapp."
 footer_cta: |-
   ### **join us and other CxOs**